St. George Jackson Mivart

-St. George Jackson Mivart (30 November 1827 – 1 April 1900) was an English biologist.
+St. George Jackson Mivart (/ˈmaɪvərt/; 30 November 1827 – 1 April 1900) was an English biologist.
 He is famous for starting as an ardent believer in natural selection and later becoming one of its fiercest critics.
-Mivart attempted to reconcile the theory of evolution as propounded by Charles Darwin with the beliefs of the Catholic Church but was condemned by both Darwin and the Church.
+Mivart attempted to reconcile the theory of evolution as propounded by Charles Darwin with the beliefs of the Catholic Church but was condemned by both Darwin and the Church (although his condemnation by the Church was not because of his scientific ideas, but due to his theological ones).
 His belief in a soul created by God and insistence that evolutionism was not incompatible with the existence of such a God brought him into conflict with other evolutionists, while his theological theories on hell led him to clash with the Church.

 Early life

 Mivart was born in London.
 His parents were Evangelicals, and his father was the wealthy owner of Mivart's Hotel (now Claridge's).
 His education started at the Clapham Grammar School and continued at Harrow School and King's College London.
 Following his conversion to Catholicism, he was instructed at St. Mary's, Oscott (1844–1846), and was confirmed there on 11 May 1845.
 His conversion automatically excluded him from the University of Oxford, then open only to members of the Anglican faith.
 His mother followed him into the Catholic Church in 1846.